minttunii/gitopen_course/README.md

-# This is a README
+This is a repository for Git Open course exercises.